Mael-Le-Garrec/E46/README.md

 This E46 comes from Germany and has been made for the French market.
 It thus has the european options by default.

-Being a 323i with a M52TUB25 engine, the ECU is an MS42, with the version `0110C6`.
+Being a 323i with a M52TUB25 engine, the ECU is a MS42, with the version `0110C6`.
 The version of each module gotten via NCS Expert is written in the file name.

 The stock injectors are _Siemens VDO 13537546244_, with a flow rate of 215cc/min (~20.5lb/h).